Past Weather & Climate Data

 Disclaimer

-The climate summary is updated monthly therefore any new extreme value will not appear until the following month.
-If an extreme value occurs more than once, the date shall be the most recent event to conform to standard BoM practice.
+Our tabulated monthly climate data, climate summary and monthly meteograms are normally updated at the beginning of each month for the preceding month.
+If an extreme value occurs more than once, the date refers to the most recent occasion to conform to standard BoM practice.